-Matthew is an Aviation and Equipment and Machinery Maintenance expert with 25+ years of experience in servicing, maintaining, inspecting, troubleshooting, repairing, upgrading and refurbishing equipment and machinery ranging from industrial and agricultural equipment to experimental, private and commercial aircraft and helicopters.
+Matthew is an Aviation and Equipment and Machinery Maintenance expert with 25+ years of experience in servicing, maintaining, inspecting, troubleshooting, repairing, upgrading and refurbishing equipment and machinery ranging from industrial and agricultural equipment to ground support equipment; experimental, private and commercial aircraft, and helicopters.

 Early in his career Matthew maintained and operated equipment and implements including large and small tractors, combines, skid steers, planters, folding discs, plows, cultivators, etc. for his family’s 2,500 acre farming operation.
 The farm included a grain elevator with a capacity of more than one million bushels, a custom feed processing and delivery facility, center-pivot irrigation systems and tractor-trailer operations.